It looks like a ghost heart. And it feels a little like Jello.

 The widow moved out of the county and settled close to the coast in a condo.
 Her son, a good lawyer in Baltimore, investigated the case that had killed his father, but in thirty years, it’s remained ice cold.

 The town never really talked about what happened, at least not where my family circled.
 Though we were only ten minutes away, it might as well have been another state or another world.
 By the time I started watching the news or reading articles, the vast murders in Baltimore consumed the headlines.
-Even so, many of those remain frozen as well, with murderers walking free all the time in Maryland, no skin off their backs.
+Many of those cases remain frozen as well, with murderers walking free all the time in Maryland, no skin off their backs.

 Our tiny town saw bodies dumped in ditches and speeding teenagers impaled on poles.
-We saw pot growing farmers uncovered by helicopters and helicopters airlifting victims to hospitals, an hour drive away, at least, in traffic.
+We saw pot growing farmers uncovered by helicopters and helicopters airlifting victims to hospitals, at least an hour’s drive in traffic.

 I do know, when I was four, my mother threw out her leather jacket.